-Therefore, it is possible to find clean energy companies that pay dividends; as long as you expand your definition of a clean energy company.
-Unfortunately, most clean energy companies make little money and pay no dividend.
+Therefore, it is possible to find clean energy companies that pay dividends, as long as you expand your definition of a clean energy company.
+Unfortunately, most clean energy companies make little money and pay no dividends.

 A Potential Value Investment in Clean Energy Technology

 Solar Edge could be a Warren Buffett type value investment because it makes money and manufactures components other companies use.
 To explain, Solar Edge builds the parts; Tesla will need to build giant solar power plants or rooftop solar arrays.

 Solar Edge has some potentially valuable products.
 For example, Solar Edge claims to have the world’s first charge inverter for electric vehicles.